Luis Donaldo Colosio Murrieta: Political history

-Colosio-Murrieta studied economics at the Instituto Tecnológico y de Estudios Superiores de Monterrey, better known by its initials ITESM, after which he joined the Institutional Revolutionary Party (PRI) in 1972.
+Colosio Murrieta studied economics at the Instituto Tecnológico y de Estudios Superiores de Monterrey, after which he joined the Institutional Revolutionary Party (PRI) in 1972.
 Shortly thereafter, he began postgraduate studies at the University of Pennsylvania and research at the International Institute for Applied Systems Analysis in Austria before returning to Mexico.
 In 1979, he joined the Secretariat of Budget and Planning under future president Carlos Salinas de Gortari.

-He was elected to Congress as the federal deputy for his home town in 1985 and, in 1987, he was selected to serve on the PRI's National Executive Committee.
+In the 1985 mid-terms he was elected to Congress as the federal deputy for Sonora's 1st district, which included his home town, and, in 1987, he was selected to serve on the PRI's National Executive Committee.
 In 1988, Salinas chose him as the campaign manager for his presidential campaign.
 In the same election, Colosio was elected to the Senate, representing Sonora.

-In the early years of Salinas' presidency, Colosio served as the chairman of their party's National Executive Committee.
+In the early years of Salinas's presidency, Colosio served as the chairman of their party's National Executive Committee.
 In 1992, Salinas chose him to serve in his cabinet, in the newly created position of Social Development Secretary.

 Campaign for president

-After a slow start, with the spotlight focusing on former foreign minister Manuel Camacho's negotiations with the EZLN guerrillas, Colosio appeared to get the traditional support of the political machine of the PRI.
+After a slow start, with the spotlight focusing on former foreign secretary Manuel Camacho's negotiations with the EZLN guerrillas, Colosio appeared to get the traditional support of the political machine of the PRI.
 Like all the PRI's previous presidential candidates, he was greeted by large crowds throughout his presidential campaign, although the PRI's waning popularity meant some reduction in initial enthusiasm.

 Speech on 6 March 1994

 On 6 March 1994, the anniversary of the Institutional Revolutionary Party (the PRI), Colosio delivered a controversial but popular speech in the nation's capital, in front of the Monument to the Mexican Revolution.
 In it, he spoke of indigenous communities, government abuse, and the people's independence from government, all hot button issues at a time when the Zapatistas were making similar statements.
-The speech is widely considered the moment when Colosio broke with then-president Salinas.
+The speech is widely considered the moment when Colosio broke with President Salinas.

 Camacho vs Colosio

 Since Mexico's constitution permits presidents to remain in power for only one term, and as an extralegal rule presidents (until Salinas) handpicked their own successors (the party's first primary election in history took place in 1999), Colosio apparently continued to enjoy the president's favour, expressed in his famous declaration No se hagan bolas: el candidato es Colosio ("Don't get confused: Colosio is the candidate" would be an appropriate translation, literally it means "Don't get tied up in knots: Colosio is the candidate").

-Salinas' declaration was motivated by persistent rumors that highly visible Camacho would replace Colosio, who was not doing well in his campaign.
+Salinas's declaration was motivated by persistent rumors that highly visible Camacho would replace Colosio, who was not doing well in his campaign.
 Camacho let speculation grow for some time, but eventually declared he would not run for office, concentrating his attention on the Chiapas rebellion instead.
 The day after Camacho's statement, Colosio was killed.